MartinKuzdowicz/js_simple_games/README.md

 Simple guessing game with html 5 canvas

 ## memory game
-a grid of hidden icons,
+a grid of hidden icons

-you click on the hiiden icons and you have to remember where were located similar images
+you can click on the hidden icons and you have to remember where were located similar images

+when you click on icons wich have the 2 identical images the icons are disappeared and you get points
 ## remove spaceman
 game based on timer, witch adds icons to the list.